- What is BetterBounces.Net?

 - My ISP or mail provider has different bounce error descriptions than you, which one do I use?

 Great question!
 Use both!
 You should consider all information about the problem.
 We think our explanations are great but some ISPs/mail providers have nuances to the codes, meaning that the errors behave differently within their environment, and therefore could be helpful to you.
-In those cases, we would love to hear from you so that we can update our information as well.
-You can give feedback here.

 - So, is this spam?